risin42/NagramX/README.md

 ## CI Channel:
 https://t.me/NagramX

+Before you download: This version enables some features by default that violate Telegram's TOS.
+Use at your own risk.

 ## Differences from the upstream:
 - Removed genuine integrity checks
 - Removed in-app automatic updates, including forced updates